mathbrook/foxglove-sdk/rust/foxglove/README.md

 A "channel" gives a way to log related messages which have the same schema.
 Each channel is instantiated with a unique topic name.

 The SDK provides structs for well-known schemas.
-These can be used in conjunction with `TypedChannel` for type-safe logging, which ensures at compile time that messages logged to a channel all share a common schema.
+These can be used in conjunction with `Channel` for type-safe logging, which ensures at compile time that messages logged to a channel all share a common schema.

 You can also define your own custom data types by implementing the `Encode` trait.
 This